github/docs/content/support/contacting-github-support/getting-started-with-the-support-portal.md

 - Identify the {% data variables.product.prodname_dotcom %} user who is an owner of your enterprise account.
 - Configure a verified domain.
 For more information, see "[AUTOTITLE](/github/setting-up-and-managing-organizations-and-teams/verifying-your-organizations-domain)".
 - Add owners, billing managers, or support-entitled members to your enterprise account.
-For more information, see "[AUTOTITLE](/organizations/managing-membership-in-your-organization/adding-people-to-your-organization)".
+For more information, see "[Adding people to your organization](/organizations/managing-membership-in-your-organization/adding-people-to-your-organization)".

 As an {% data variables.product.prodname_ghe_cloud %} or {% data variables.product.prodname_ghe_server %} customer, capabilities available to you in the support portal depend on your role in your enterprise account as well as the account you select when you submit a ticket.